knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationAchievementsApi.md

 <a name="getachievement"></a>
 # **GetAchievement**
-> ModelAchievementDefinitionResource GetAchievement (string name)
+> AchievementDefinitionResource GetAchievement (string name)

 Get a single achievement definition